-During the period ended May 31, 2022, the Company received written notice from the optionor (i) rejecting the Company's force majeure claim and (ii) purporting to terminate the option agreement on the basis that the Company failed to make the required work expenditures within the option period specified in the agreement.
+Subsequent to the year end, the Company received written notice from the option of (i) rejecting the Company's force majeure claim and (ii) purporting to terminate the option agreement on the basis that the Company failed to make the required work expenditures within the option period specified in the agreement.
 The Company considers itself to be in compliance with the terms of the option agreement, as amended, and intends to vigorously contest this termination notice.